 Are you looking for a private CT scan without a referral?
 We can help.
 We are now accepting self-referrals from new and existing patients, enabling you to access exceptional healthcare when you need it most.
 Head over to our self-referral page to book your private CT scan with LycaHealth today.

 You will be advised if you need to abstain from eating or drinking prior to your CT scan.
-Any pre-existing illnesses or conditions should be discussed with your radiographer before undergoing the procedure.
-Patients will be asked to remove anything that could affect the scan.
-For example: jewellery, glasses, hearing aids, dental works (if possible) and hair accessories.
+Any pre-existing illnesses or conditions will be discussed with your radiologist before undergoing the procedure.
+Patients will be asked to remove anything that could affect the scan, for example; jewellery, glasses, hearing aids, dental works (if possible) and hair accessories.
 If you have any questions or concerns before your scan, our team is here to help and put you at ease.

-During a CT scan you will be required to lie on a flatbed and stay very still throughout, this ensures we get the highest quality images.
-The CT scanner, which is shaped like a ring, passes over the body but does not cover the entire body at any time.
+During the CT scan itself, you will be required to lie on a flatbed and stay very still throughout, this ensures we get the highest quality images.
+The CT scanner, which is shaped like a ring, passes over the body, but does not cover the entire body at any time.
 Patients are able to talk to the radiographer via intercom during the scan.

-A CT scan takes around 10-30 minutes depending on the information required and the area of the body being scanned.
+A CT scan takes between 10-30 minutes depending on the information required and the area of the body being scanned.
 We will be able to give you more specific information on this after your initial consultation.

-CT scanning uses more X-rays than a conventional X-ray, so you are exposed to a very small amount of radiation.
-This is highly unlikely to cause any long-term harm.
-However, pregnant women should not have a CT scan unless absolutely necessary.
+CT scanning uses more x-rays than a conventional x-ray, so you are exposed to a very small amount of radiation.
+However, this is highly unlikely to cause any long-term harm.
+We advise that pregnant women should not have a CT scan unless absolutely necessary.
 Young children are at greater risk than adults so again, the procedure is recommended only if they have a serious condition.
 Before you book in for your CT scan in London, we will assess your suitability and will recommend what we think is best for you.

-The differences between a CT and an MRI scan are that CT scanning uses X-ray, which causes exposure to a small amount of radiation, whereas an MRI scan uses a magnetic field.
-An MRI unit will surround the entire body.
-A CT scanner is a doughnut shaped ring that passes around the body.
-Generally an MRI scan will also take longer to carry out.
+The main difference between a CT and an MRI scan is that CT scanning uses x-rays, which causes exposure to a small amount of radiation, whereas an MRI scan uses a magnetic field.
+An MRI unit will surround the entire body, however, a CT scanner is a doughnut-shaped ring that passes around the body.
+Generally, an MRI scan will also take longer to carry out.
 Find out more about our private MRI scan in London.